 Plenaries (seminars) usually run from 11:00 a.m. to noon and are held at: Institute for Work & Health, 481 University Avenue, Suite 800, Toronto (Directions).
 To confirm your attendance, please RSVP to Albana Canga (firstname.lastname@example.org or 416-927-2027 ext.
 2160).

-If you're unable to attend a plenary in person, you can watch and listen to most plenaries via a live stream.
-For information on how to access the live stream of a plenary, please e-mail Albana Canga (email@example.com).
+If you're unable to attend a plenary/seminar in person, you may be able to watch and listen via a live stream.
+For information on how to access a live stream, please e-mail Albana Canga (email@example.com).

-To view a slidecast of a past plenary, where available, go to the Archive page for the year in which the plenary was held, or visit the IWH YouTube channel.
+To view a slidecast of a past plenary/seminar, where available, go to the Archive page for the year in which it was held, or visit the IWH YouTube channel.

 Topics and speakers are subject to change.
 Please check back for more information.

 Tuesday, February 28, 2017

 Tuesday, April 4, 2017